 Sony DSC RX100 III is not only versatile but also one of the most advanced point-and-shoot digital camera.
-With its large 20.1 megapixels 1″ Exmor R CMOS sensor it produces high-resolution imagery and full HD video.
-It makes use of backside-illuminated technology which leads o enhanced and improved clarity.
+With its large 20.1 megapixels 1″ Exmor R CMOS sensor, it produces high-resolution imagery and full HD video.
+It makes use of backside-illuminated technology, which leads o enhanced and improved clarity.

 The image quality remains top-notch even when working in dimly-lit conditions as the ISO sensitivity is 12800.
 Moreover, the BIONZ X image processor adds smooth tonal gradations and expedites the performance of the camera.

 Then it also has a built-in Zeiss Vario-Sonnar T* 2.9x zoom lens so that it can work in a wide variety of environments.
-Then it sports an Optical SteadyShot image stabilization which reduces the appearance of the camera.
+Then it sports an Optical SteadyShot image stabilization, which reduces the appearance of the camera.

 Moreover, there is an inbuilt three-stop ND filter incorporated in the RX III design so that working in bright conditions becomes easy.
 It also has Wi-Fi and NFC to improve connectivity and manual control ring to adjust settings!

-Let us look in detail the features of this beauty by Sony to find out what makes this camera so worthwhile.
+Let us look in detail about the features of this beauty by Sony to find out what makes this camera so worthwhile.

 First is the large 20.1 megapixel 1″ Exmor R CMOS sensor that comes with a backside-illuminated technology to improve low-light capabilities and retaining vivid clarity.
 It uses Sony’s Column A/D Conversion to produce images with smooth and impressive quality.
 Then the area specifies noise reduction minimizes apparent noise, thus further enhancing imaging quality.

-Then it has an inbuilt Zeiss Vario-Sonnar T* lens which gives a 35mm-equivalent focal length range of 24-70mm and covers wide-angle to portrait-length perspectives.
+Then it has an inbuilt Zeiss Vario-Sonnar T* lens, which gives a 35mm-equivalent focal length range of 24-70mm and covers wide-angle to portrait-length perspectives.

 There is a seven-blade diaphragm which results in a smooth out-of-focus quality and nine aspherical elements which reduce chromatic aberrations to create sharp and clear imagery.
 The lens is also covered with a Zeiss T* anti-reflective multi-layered coating which decreases ghosting and lens flare in order so that rich contrast and color neutrality is maintained.